DataBiosphere/dsub/docs/input_output.md

 --output OUTPUT_FILES=gs://bucket/path/*.bam
 ```

-Then have your job write output files to the path
+Then have your job write output files to
-`/mnt/data/output/gs/bucket/path` within the Docker container.
+`${OUTPUT_FILES}` within the Docker container.
 All files matching the pattern `/mnt/data/output/gs/bucket/path/*.bam` will be
-automatically copied to the Cloud Storage when your script or
+automatically copied to Cloud Storage when your script or
 command exits with success.

 The Docker container will receive the environment variable: